Stumpii/EDAPGui/docs/Waypoint.md

                                             #   Set to 0 or -1 if bookmarks are not used.
         "SellCommodities": {},              # The dictionary of commodities to sell.
 Same format as the Global shopping list above.
                                             #   Additionally, for Colonisation Ships and Fleet Carriers in 'Transfer' mode,
-                                            #   as all commodities must be transferred, it is okay to put '"All": 0' as the sell good to trigger a sell all.
+                                            #   as all commodities must be transferred, it is okay to put '"All": 0' as the sell good to trigger a sell/transfer all.
         "BuyCommodities": {},               # The dictionary of commodities to buy.
 Same format as the Global shopping list above.
                                             #   If you define global and waypoint buy shopping lists, the waypoint shopping list will be processed first,
+                                            #   Additionally, for Colonisation Ships and Fleet Carriers in 'Transfer' mode,
+                                            #   as all commodities must be transferred, it is okay to put '"All": 0' as the buy good to trigger a transfer all.
         "UpdateCommodityCount": true,       # Update the buy counts above when goods are purchased (not sold).
 Sell counts are never updated.
         "FleetCarrierTransfer": false,      # If this 'station' is a Fleet Carrier allows option to TRANSFER goods rather than BUY/SELL,
                                             #   Set to False to Buy/sell, True to Transfer.
 Transfer is by default everything you have.